Ride a Bay Area Favorite to Alice’s Restaurant

 Trace the Santa Cruz Mountains on Skyline Boulevard

-All roads on this route are well paved and mostly two lane double yellows.
-The terrain itself varies, passing through open fields broken up by narrow redwood-lined twisty sections.
-Like so many scenic roads, Skyline Boulevard is marked by many picture-taking overlooks and turnouts.
+All roads on this route are well-paved, primarily two-lane double yellows.
+The terrain varies, transitioning from open fields to narrow, redwood-lined twisty sections.
+Skyline Boulevard offers numerous scenic overlooks and turnouts ideal for picture taking.

-Traffic can be heavy depending on the season and day of the week, with weekends being busy pretty much year-round.
-Passing slow movers is possible but remember a good chunk of the roadway is marked double yellow no passing.
-Keep that in mind when you find yourself relaxing behind an RV on an uninteresting, but pass permitting, stretch of road.
-Plan ahead, seize the moment.
-This seems like a good time to also mention that the California Highway Patrol keeps an eye on Skyline Boulevard.
+Traffic can be heavy depending on the season and day of the week, with weekends being busy year-round.
+Passing slower vehicles is possible, but much of the roadway is marked double yellow no passing.
+Plan ahead and be patient, especially when following slower vehicles like RVs.
+If you forget, the California Highway Patrol are often patrolling Skyline Boulevard to remind you.

 The South Section – Pescadero Creek Road and La Honda Road